Rudy Gobert not mad at Gordon Hayward, but wishes Jazz exit had been better

-LAS VEGAS - Utah Jazz center Rudy Gobert says he isn't angry at Gordon Hayward for choosing to leave for the Boston Celtics, but expressed disappointment for the manner in which the All-Star small forward's free agency decision occurred.
+LAS VEGAS --?
+Utah Jazz center Rudy Gobert says he isn't angry at Gordon Hayward for choosing to leave for the Boston Celtics, but expressed disappointment with the manner in which the All-Star small forward's free-agency decision occurred.

 "You cannot be mad at somebody for wanting to play for another team," Gobert told ESPN while watching the Jazz's summer league team in Las Vegas.
 "It's just the way he handled it, that's the thing I didn't like.
 I'm happy for him at the same time.
 I hope he's going to be happy over there and get what he's looking for."

 The Jazz were left in limbo for the six hours between the time that ESPN's Chris Haynes broke the news that Hayward intended to sign with the Celtics and Hayward publicly announced the decision to leave the Jazz with an essay published on The Players' Tribune.
 In the meantime, Hayward's camp said that he had not reached a decision.
-Utah management was not informed that Hayward had chosen to leave the Jazz until minutes before he went public.
+Utah management was not informed that Hayward had chosen to leave the Jazz until minutes before he went public with his decision.

 Hayward did not inform Gobert or other teammates before announcing that he was leaving for Boston.